ankitabhattacharya1809/SQL-OnlineBookstore-Analysis/README.md

 **Database**: OnlineBookstore

 This project simulates a simplified bookstore environment to showcase SQL capabilities in database creation, data loading, and analysis.
 It covers database and table setup, data importing from CSV files, and solving real-world business questions using SQL.
-It is ideal for beginners looking to gain hands-on experience with SQL and relational databases.

 ## Objectives
 **Database Setup**: Create and define a structured relational database for the bookstore.